 ‘Wait, what’s your name?
 They’re gonna want to know who you are, you just survived a lightning strike!
 It’s a miracle!’

 ‘I’m sorry!’
-I called back as I started running.
-‘I don’t want anyone to know who I am!’
+I mumbled as I pushed past them.
+‘I don’t want anyone to know who I am.’

 My arms and legs were still tingling with adrenaline as my chest tightened with emotion.
 My sister hadn’t been lying.
 Magic was real, it had to be.